Soviet Union during the Iran–Iraq War: Aircraft

 In 1979, the Soviet Union supplied Iraq with 240 fixed-wing and helicopter aircraft, along with military advisors, initially stationed at as-Shoibiyah Air Base 45 km SW of Basra.
 In early 1987, the Soviet Union delivered a squadron of 24 MiG-29 Fulcrums to Baghdad.
-Considered at the time to be the most advanced Soviet fighter, the MiG-29 had previously only been provided to Yugoslavia, Syria and India.
-The MiG-29 export deal to Iraq gave a more advantageous payment schedule than any offered by the West: Iraq was caught in a financial crisis and needed the low-interest loans provided by the Soviet Union.
+Considered at the time to be the most advanced Soviet fighter, the MiG-29 had previously only been provided to Yugoslavia, Syria, and India.
+The MiG-29 export deal to Iraq offered a more advantageous payment schedule than any the West had offered, and Iraq was in a financial crisis and needed the low-interest loans the Soviet Union provided.